Whoaa512/starred/README.md

 ## Python

+- [polarsource/polar](https://github.com/polarsource/polar) - Turn your software into a business.
 - [wassim249/YT-Navigator](https://github.com/wassim249/YT-Navigator) - YT Navigator: AI-powered YouTube content explorer that lets you search and chat with channel videos using AI agents.
 Extract insights from hours of content in seconds with semantic search and precise
 - [Whoaa512/claude-skills](https://github.com/Whoaa512/claude-skills) - The contents of /mnt/skills in Claude's code interpreter environment
 - [wshobson/agents](https://github.com/wshobson/agents) - Intelligent automation and multi-agent orchestration for Claude Code